 What was your path from studying broadcast journalism at Newhouse to co-creating this award-winning documentary?

 I’ve basically had three careers.
-I started as an intern at the CBS affiliate in Watertown [New York].
+I started as an intern at the CBS affiliate in I’ve basically had three careers.
+I started as an intern at WWNY, the CBS affiliate in Watertown [New York] during my junior year at Syracuse.
+After graduation, I joined full-time as a news reporter.
 Then in ’99, I worked as a general assignment reporter in Tennessee at WJHL.
-I enjoyed being a reporter but knew I didn’t want to do it forever.
+I enjoyed being a reporter but knew I didn’t want to do it forever

 From that experience, I knew I was interested in documentary filmmaking, so after doing some networking, I moved to Washington, D.C. in January of ’03 with no job, everything I owned in my car and $3,000 in the bank.
 I ended up taking a detour and worked in LGBT activism at Log Cabin Republicans for five years, but I always wanted to get back to documentary filmmaking.
 When I left in 2009, my résumé was odd, so at that point, I knew the best way for me to get into documentary filmmaking was to just make a documentary.